Skip to contents

 Details

-If k >= 2 a mixture of Normals model is fitted with normalmixEM(), while if k == 1 a single Normal distribution is fitted with function fitdistr().
+If k >= 2 a mixture-of-Normals model is fitted with normalmixEM(), while if k == 1 a single Normal distribution is fitted with function fitdistr().
 Only for k == 1 the SE values are exact estimates.

 Parameter fit.seed if not NA is used in a call to set.seed() immediately before calling the model fit function.
 As the fitting procedure makes use of the (pseudo-)random number generator (RNG), convergence can depend on it, and in such cases setting fit.seed to the same value in stat_distrmix_line() and in stat_distrmix_eq() can ensure consistency, and more generally, reproducibility.